 Firoza asks…I often find producers of “herbal” or “ayurvedic” cosmetics selling sunscreens containing red sandalwood as the active ingredient.
 They rate these sunscreens as SPF 50 or higher.
 Does red sandalwood actually have any sun blocking properties?

-Red Sandalwood may have certain medicinal properties when applied topically (see this article ) but it is not approved for use as a sunscreen.
+Red Sandalwood may have certain medicinal properties when applied topically (see link ) but it is not approved for use as a sunscreen.
 Any products using this as the “active” sunscreen ingredient would be illegal drugs in the U.S. (and several other countries.)